 Family-friendly elements are obvious in this coffee bar.
 White mugs with “Mom,” “Dad,” and other labels are displayed prominently.
 All the ceramic pieces are white with labels, creating a casual look that is perfect for the family home.

-The extra metal shelf keeps kettle, milk container, jar, and extra mugs.
+The extra metal shelf keeps a kettle, a milk container, jar, and extra mugs.
 There are also several potted plants to create a natural look; one of them uses a tin bucket.
-A wooden panel with popular coffee recipes adds fun and practical element in the décor.
+A wooden panel with popular coffee recipes adds a fun and practical element to the decor.

 5. Vertical Coffee Bar with Wooden Shelves

-Vertical coffee bar solves the space problem in a small home.
-It starts from a floor cabinet, with small baskets, containers, and coffee machine.
+A vertical coffee bar solves the space problem in a small home.
+It starts from a floor cabinet, with small baskets, containers, and a coffee machine.
 Two wooden shelves were installed above it, with a black background.
 The mugs are hung on small hooks underneath the shelf.